Dysproz/teleserver/README.md

 The server is configured to start at the beginning of user sesison.

+**NOTE** Teleserver uses https, so in case of unrecognised address please add `https://` before address.
+**NOTE** Teleserver uses self-signed ssl certificate.
+In case of warning from web browser just click Advanced option and continue to website.

 ## Login feature

 By default teleserver can be reached by anyone,